protocol/beyond-bitswap/testbed/testbed/README.md

 ## Running experiments
 You have several ways of running an experiment in the testbed.
 For all of these ways remember that your testground daemon need to be running (i.e. `testground daemon` in the background).

-* Running a benchmark script: This is the most straightforward way, and the perfect way to test your installation you just need to go to `./scripts/benchmarks` and run any of the benchmark scripts.
+* Running a benchmark script: This is the most straightforward way, and the perfect way to test your installation you just need to go to `./scripts/` and run any the `single_run.sh` script.
 This will run the template experiment, collect your results and place them in `./scripts/results`.
 ```
-$ ./template.sh
+$ ./single_run.sh
 Cleaning previous results...
 Starting test...
 Running test with (ipfs-transfer, 5, 15728640,31457280,47185920,57671680, 1, 10, 10, 100, 1, 150, random, ../extra/testDataset, false, 100, 2) (TESTCASE, INSTANCES, FILE_SIZE, RUN_COUNT, LATENCY, JITTER, PARALLEL, LEECH, BANDWIDTH, INPUT_DATA, DATA_DIR, TCP_ENABLED, MAX_CONNECTION_RATE, PASSIVE_COUNT)